-Although the April 15 tax deadline has been extended to July 15, certain medical expenses could help you get a tax refund.
+Certain medical expenses could help you get a tax refund.
 If you’re in the process of gathering up all of your receipts to share with the accountant (or for a date with your favorite tax preparation software), do yourself a favor and add all those prescription, eye glasses, and hospital expenses to the pile.
-For some taxpayers, medical and healthcare-related expenses may be tax deductible.
+For some taxpayers, medical and healthcare-related expenses might be tax deductible.

 There are a few calculations you (and, ideally, your accountant) will need to make to see if you qualify, but it could be worth your time in order to to keep more dollars in your pocket and fork over fewer to Uncle Sam.